ddotta/awesome-polars/README.md

 - [polars for Rust](https://github.com/pola-rs/polars/tree/master/polars) - [Rust](https://www.rust-lang.org/) `polars` crate to use polars DataFrame with Rust.
 - [Polars CLI](https://github.com/pola-rs/polars-cli) `Polars CLI` is a command line interface for running SQL queries with Polars as backend.
 - [GeoPolars](https://geopolars.org/) `Geopolars` pre-alpha Rust crate that extends the Polars DataFrame library for use with geospatial data (not in active development - see [top of readme](https://github.com/geopolars/geopolars)).
+- [plotlars](https://github.com/alceal/plotlars) `plotlars` is a Rust library designed to facilitate the integration between the Polars data analysis library and Plotly library.
 - [iban_validation](https://github.com/ericqu/iban_validation) A set of projects to facilitate validation of ibans and getting the bank identifier and branch identifier in Rust, Python and Polars by [@ericqu](https://github.com/ericqu).

 ### R